 It’s Not About Me.

-From the moment I started my website and began building a women’s fitness app, I decided I would create content centered around what others want and need instead of creating content based solely on ideas that I want to present.
+I decided I would create content centered around what others want and need instead of creating content based solely on ideas that I want to present.
 I’ve tried to be consistent from the beginning.
 That’s why when you visit my website I have nothing to sell.
 I give everything away for free.

 So…why am I doing Whole30?
 I’m doing Whole30 because it’s not about me, it’s about you.
 For those who want help or guidance on ways to follow this program, what better way to guide you than by doing it with you?
 I live a life of food freedom, and I want you to have the same food freedom I experience every day.